Burglar sign: Locksmith stickers

 Stories have appeared in the British media reporting that burglars were placing emergency locksmith stickers on properties to mark them as vulnerable, or unoccupied during the day, having checked the building's security while pretending to deliver marketing material.
 Having placed a sticker, the burglar can then return to break into the property at a later time.

 The stickers typically advertise the services of a locksmith.
 Such stickers are not necessarily an indicator of impending burglary, as locksmiths have placed these stickers on doors and doorframes since at least the 1980s as a way to gain business, by giving locked-out property owners a readily available number to call.
-In New York City, posting such stickers to advertise a business is illegal, carrying a fine.

 In 2013, a spokesman for Wandsworth Council spoke of "growing evidence" that organised burglars may have been using the method to target homes in South London.
-Responding to an incident the area, the Metropolitan Police said that "We are only aware of one burglary, in Wandsworth, at a property that has a sticker.
+Responding to an incident in the area, the Metropolitan Police said that "We are only aware of one burglary, in Wandsworth, at a property that has a sticker.
 However, we cannot confirm the property was burgled because it had a sticker."

+Other

+In September 2023, North Wales Police said that they were aware of reports of burglars placing garden gnomes in front gardens, to see whether the residents would remove them and confirm that the property was actively occupied.